EQ Bank vs Wealthsimple Cash

 For a complete list of account offerings check out the quick comparison table at the top, or our Wealthsimple Review and EQ Bank Review.

-Winner: Slight edge to Wealthsimple if you want to use multiple platforms.
+Winner: Slight edge to Wealthsimple if you want to use multiple platforms and open multiple account types.
 Slight edge to EQ if you are looking at a straight Wealthsimple Cash vs EQ Savings comparison.

 Fees and Account Charges